 In a second exhibition room, more figures, donned in demons' (oni) costumes, form a procession called the Oni-gyoretsu, showing visitors what a typical street scene during the parade of the Ueno Tenjin Festival looks like.
 Of interest are the various expressions on the demon masks.
 During the festival, characters playing the role of demons interact with the audience by acting out various characters as pertained by the masks.

-The museum is also one of a few places in the city where, for a small fee, tourists can rent ninja costumes and wear them while sightseeing in the town or have their picture taken dressed as a ninja.
-The ninja costume service is particularly popular among children and are available from 10:00 to 16:00.
+The museum is also one of a few places in the city where, for a small fee, tourists can rent ninja costumes and wear them while sightseeing in the town or have their picture taken.
+Particularly popular among children, the ninja costume service is available from 10:00 to 15:00.

 The Danjiri Museum is located a five minute walk northeast of Uenoshi Station.